ydkmlt84/Maintainerr_docs/docs/Collections.md

 ???+ note "Collection Handling"
      Collection handling is a batch process that runs every 12 hours.
 You can manually trigger it with the `Handle collection` button on the Collections page.

-## Plex
+## Media Server

-A collection will be reflected in Plex when it contains media.
-When no media is present, there's no use of having it in Plex.
-The Plex collection's title and description will be the same as the one in Maintainerr.
+A collection will be reflected in your media server when it contains media.
+When no media is present, there's no use of having it in your media server.
+The collection's title and description will be the same as the one in Maintainerr.

-If the `Show on home` option was checked, the Plex Collection will be shown on all Plex users home screen.
+If the `Show on home` option was checked, the collection will be shown on all users' home screens.
 This allows you to create, for instance, a 'Leaving soon' list.

 ## Manual actions